Vasectomy continues to be the safest, most effective and most

 The patient and his wife or partner should participate in a pre-vasectomy consultation, during which the reasons for the vasectomy are discussed, the method descibed and complications and their avoidance is discussed.
 An examination of the area is essential.

 The patient is given a consent form and a list of preoperative instructions.
 The consent form should be signed (and witnessed) before the surgery.
 Preoperative instructions should include the scheduling of two to three days of rest following the procedure.
-Most men can return to sedentary jobs by the Monday following a Friday vasectomy, but I recommend a Thursday so a post-op check can be done on the Friday.

 Surgical Procedure (Go)